-Berkhamsted based newborn and family specialist
+Berkhamsted and Tring based newborn and family specialist

 Thanks for visiting my website.
 If you're looking for a photographer to take beautiful photographs of you and your family, whilst having a fun and bringing out the personality of your children, you've come to the right place.

 I'm based in Berkhamsted, Hertfordshire, but i’m happy to shoot throughout Herts, Beds, Bucks and London.
 After five years of inviting clients into my cosy home studio I’m thrilled that Lightmonkey now has its very own shiny new studio just five minute down the road in Tring.
 We have managed to combine the best of my cosy home studio with everything we need to make you and your family comfortable whilst produce beautiful photographs.

 Hop over to our studio page to find out more.

 Trained in newborn safety and posing

 I specialise in newborn photography, a stage I just adore to capture, and I have trained with some of the UKs top newborn photographers including Shellie Wall, Maddy Rogers and Rob Mank.
 I am also a Professional member of the Baby and Newborn Photography Association (BANPAS) who promote safe working practice in the industry - so you can be sure your baby is in safe hands.
 If you're interested in newborn photography please click here for more information.